 Mark Dayton is Minnesota's 40th Governor.
-He was born in Minneapolis and raised in a house in Long Lake, where his father still lives today.
+He was born in Minneapolis and raised in a house in Long Lake.
 He has two grown sons, Eric and Andrew.
 Mark became a grandfather in 2013 when Eric and his wife, Cory had their first child, Hugo.
+In 2017, Eric and Cory welcomed their second child, George.
 Mark lives in St. Paul with his two German Shepherds, Itasca and Wanamingo (Mingo).

 Mark attended Long Lake Elementary School and Blake School in Hopkins.
 He loved hockey, and it was his childhood dream to be the starting goalie on the U.S. Olympic Hockey Team!
 He didn't make it, but he was named an All-State goalie his senior year in high school.
 He graduated, cum laude, from Yale University, where he also played Division I hockey.

 After college, Mark taught 9th Grade general science for two years in a New York City public school.
 He still tells how it was the toughest job he ever had!
 It was here where he realized the terrible injustice that his students had so little, while he had been given so much; and he decided that he would devote his life to improving social equality and economic opportunity for all Americans.